Background pattern

 The expiration date is the last day of the month indicated.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of the containers and unused medications at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of unused containers and medications.
-By doing so, you will help protect the environment.
+Medicines should not be thrown away through the sewers or in the trash.
+Deposit the packaging and medicines that are no longer needed in the SIGRE Point of the pharmacy.
+In case of doubt, ask your pharmacist how to dispose of the packaging and medicines that are no longer needed.
+This way, you will help protect the environment.

 Composition of Azitromicina Qualigen 200 mg / 5 ml powder for oral suspension